 4 – WILD SWIM IN STICKLE TARN

-Perched 400 metres up the side of the Langdales, Stickle Tarn is a place of rugged beauty.
+Perched 400 metres up the side of the Langdale Pikes, Stickle Tarn is a place of rugged beauty.
 With the massive cliff face of Pavey Ark on one side and unparalleled views of Great Langdale on the other, there are few better places to take a dip in the Lake District.

 It takes just over an hour to walk up to the tarn.
 The steepness of the route will have you ready for a swim by the time you get to the top.
 Floating in the water with the craggy scenery all around is one of our favourite things to do in the Lake District.

 Afterwards, join the wild campers set up on the grassy banks around the tarn and dry off in the sun.
 While wild camping in the Lake District is illegal, it is generally accepted providing you are discrete and leave no trace.
-If you decide to wild camp at Stickle Tarn, please do so with the utmost responsibility, paying close attention to all the guidelines here.

 6 – PHOTOGRAPH LANGDALE PIKES FROM BLEA TARN

 Blea Tarn is a picturesque lake, dramatically set between the Little and Great Langdale valleys.
 On a still day the crystal clear waters perfectly reflect the Langdale Pikes.
-Come armed with your camera at sunrise or sunset and you’ll be in position to capture one of the most mesmerising views of the Langdales.
+Come armed with your camera at sunrise or sunset and you’ll be in position to capture, not just one of the most mesmerising views of the Great Langdale & the Langdale Pikes, but one of the best views in the Lake District.

 After exploring the Langdale Pikes, you’ll be ready for a rest by the end of the day.
 Although the valley is relatively remote with few facilities, finding a pub is not difficult.